 It is cream or light tan in color and doesn’t have foreign materials or lumps.
 When the powder has orange or orange-brown color and has a caramelized/burned smell, it means that it has passed through Maillard Browning.
 It is recommended not to choose ‘browned’ milk dispensers because it can mean some loss of delectableness and nutrient quality.
 When it comes to smell, dry powder should be anything from pleasant to bland.
 If it smells like grass, gasoline, paint or clay, it indicates that the fat may have become rancid.

-So consider all these factors when choosing the right quality of Milk replacers for cattle.
+Consider all these factors when choosing the right quality of milk replacers for cattle.
 Make sure all the essential ingredients are present to ensure proper growth and development.